If you have questions, please contact us:

 The following options are provided:

-All children ages 3—5 (pre-K and Kindergarten) are encouraged to enroll in the Catechesis of the Good Shepherd (CGS) Level I offered on Tuesdays.
+All children ages 3—5 (pre-K and Kindergarten) are encouraged to enroll in the Catechesis of the Good Shepherd (CGS) Level I offered weekly.

 (Catholic School children in grades 1 and 2 may also enroll in CGS Level II to further their faith formation experience.)